 During peak hiring periods — around the holidays and in the summer months — it’s critical that businesses can easily manage the addition of temporary employees and quickly get them up to speed.
 From recruiting to training to offboarding, seasonal employees can put your processes to the test.

-Not only do you have to find and hire the right people, you have a very short time to train them and get them connected to your organization.
+Not only do you have to find and hire the right people, but you also have a very short time to train them and get them connected to your organization.

 According to Forbes Woman columnist and onboarding expert Emily Bennington, every employee in an organization should be integrated into the company on several levels – regardless of the length of employment.
 But because of the time constraints associated with onboarding seasonal workers, you’re going to need a concentrated game plan.

 4 Key factors to build a strong seasonal workforce

 1) Tailor your recruiting strategies.
 Your recruiting efforts should be tailored to meet the specific needs of a seasonal workforce.
 It’s important to make the details of the opportunity clear from the beginning.

 2) Perform due diligence.
 Don’t skimp on collecting legal papers and monitoring employees’ schedules.
 “A lot of people short-circuit processes like verifying work eligibility or tracking hours correctly.
 It should go without saying, but you really need to be sure you’re following the law,” says John Rossheim, a senior contributing writer at Monster.com.

 3) Provide proper training.
 According to Bennington, onboarding should focus on integrating new employees in three areas: